Singular limit for reactive diffusive transport through an array of thin channels in case of critical diffusivity: The microscopic model

 \subsection{Weak solution of the microscopic problem}

 In this section we define a weak solution of the microscopic model $\eqref{MicroscopicModel}$.
 Therefore, we introduce Hilbert spaces with inner products adapted to the scaling in the equation for $\uepsm$ in the channels.
-First of all, we define \begin{linenomath*} \end{linenomath*} together with the inner product \begin{linenomath*} \end{linenomath*} The second equality in the definition of $\Leps$ means that we always identify $L^2(\oe)$ with the product space on the different compartments.
-Further, we define \begin{linenomath*} \end{linenomath*} with the inner product \begin{linenomath*} \end{linenomath*} The associated norms on $\Leps$ and $\Heps$ are denoted by $\|\cdot \|_{\Leps}$ and $\|\cdot\|_{\Heps}$.
-We immediately obtain the Gelfant-triple \begin{linenomath*} \end{linenomath*}
+First of all, we define